 Tracking Air Quality

 Federal, state, local, and tribal air agencies operate and maintain a wide variety of outdoor air monitoring systems across the United States.
 Many of these systems serve several environmental objectives.
-At a basic level, they let us know how clean or polluted the air is, help us track progress in reducing air pollution, and inform the public about air quality in their communities through the Air Quality Index (AQI).
-The AQI is a tool to help you quickly learn when air pollution is likely to reach unhealthy levels.
+At a basic level, they let us know how clean or polluted the air is, help us track progress in reducing air pollution, and inform the public about air quality in their communities.
+The Tracking Network hosts and uses data from some of these sources to help paint a more complete picture of air quality in the United States.